 A securities index tracks the performance of a specific selection of

-shares or bonds.
-As a rule, these are the most prominent companies
+bonds.
+As a rule, these are the most prominent companies listed on the

-listed on the stock exchange in a particular country, geographical
+stock exchange in a particular country, geographical region, or

 The index provider specifies the weighting and content of a securities index and follows firmly defined rules.
 Suppose a company no longer meets these rules.
 In that case, it is removed from the index, and a suitable company is added to the index.